Skip to content

 A worked example: scoping a mid-sized dairy plant

-The following figures are illustrative engineering values for a fictional mid-sized dairy plant, used to show how the model is applied.
-They are not measurements from any Metromotion Controls project or named client.
-Consider a site with a raw-milk intake area, a pasteurisation and process area, a CIP system shared across both, a packaging hall, a central historian feeding batch and traceability records, and a requirement to push production data to a corporate ERP and a cloud quality dashboard.
+The values below are illustrative, for a fictional mid-sized dairy plant, not any Metromotion Controls project or named client.
+Consider a site with raw-milk intake, a pasteurisation and process area, a shared CIP system, a packaging hall, a central historian holding batch and traceability records, and a requirement to push production data to a corporate ERP and a cloud quality dashboard.

 ZonePurdue levelContentsTarget SL